City Environmental Review Reform

 2018–present

-TASC is the first project undertaken by the CEQR Reform Coalition, with support from the New York Community Trust.
-Outlined in the project’s companion report Up to the TASC: Incorporating Data into CEQR and Comprehensive Planning, the Coalition created an index of 45 built environment and social vulnerability factors that affect future development.
+Technical Advancement and Support of Comprehensive Planning and CEQR Reform (TASC), launched in 2019, was the first project undertaken by the CEQR Reform Coalition.
+As outlined in the project’s companion report Up to the TASC: Incorporating Data into CEQR and Comprehensive Planning, the Coalition sought to improve CEQR by identifying an expanded list of factors that affect development.
+The Coalition created an index of 45 built environment and social vulnerability factors.
 The factors were incorporated into a framework for a future comprehensive mapping tool that would allow users to formulate future development scenarios at the neighborhood level.
 TASC also supports our ongoing advocacy on comprehensive planning and strengthening community-led planning.

 MAS's 2018 report, A Tale of Two Rezonings: Taking a Harder Look at CEQR.